GW-SHC/c_bootstrap/modules/mod01/readme.md

 # Bootstrapping C - Module 1
 ## GWU Systems Hacking Club

+So you survived Module 0.
+Impressive.
+But you will never make it through me... __MODULE 1__!

 This module covers the following concepts:
  - Comments
  - Datatypes and variables